 The next way to tell is when the sides of the cake pull away from the pan a bit.
-Of course you don’t want them to shrink in a ton, but you’ll notice when they start pulling away just a bit from the sides.
+Of course, you don’t want them to shrink a ton, but you’ll notice when they start pulling away just a bit from the sides.

 The next tip is that the top of the cake will bounce back with a light touch, or it will at least not feel ‘jiggly’.

 If you lightly touch the top and it just dents in and feels a little wobbly, then you know it probably needs a little more baking time.